XDgov/xd.gov/_pages/about.md

     <h1>About Us</h1>
     <div class="mini-border"></div>
     <p>
-      xD is an office of federal employees within the U.S. Census Bureau that partners with federal agencies, academic institutions, and research centers to create better government products and services.
+      xD is an office of federal employees at the U.S. Census Bureau that partners with federal agencies, academic institutions, and research centers to create better government products and services with the latest technologies.
 We are a team of data scientists, software engineers, designers, and product managers working together to deliver cutting-edge data products for the public good.
     </p>
     <h2>Our Approach</h2>
     <p>